 2b.
 Easy manual quick-fixing

-Go to contributions module directory (sites\all\modules\ or modules\) and before each refreshment rename couple of modules.
+- Go to the contributed module directory (sites\all\modules\ or modules\) and before each refreshment rename a couple of modules.

 3. CSS & JS Compression Issues